 To better illustrate the design concepts, your UX/UI team develops wireframes that outline the skeletal framework of your future mental health app.

-Your mental health application development team also performs market research to gauge the competition, spot gaps or opportunities, and list and prioritize the non-negotiable app features.
+Your mental health application development team also conducts market research to assess the competitive landscape, identify gaps or opportunities, and list and prioritize the non-negotiable app features.

 Analysis of relevant data, data security, and compliance requirements